 This simple function dynamically returns today’s date to help Microsoft Excel accurately display the current date on the Gantt chart.

 Since the default date format just doesn’t cut it for displaying the values on the chart, let’s spruce it up a bit.

 8. Highlight all the values in column Today’s Date (J5:J11), right-click on them, and choose “Format Cells.”

-9. In the dialog box that appears, choose the Custom option for the Category, enter “Today:” mmm d (make sure you include the quotation marks around “Today:”) into the “Type:” field, and click “OK.”
+9. In the dialog box that appears, choose the Custom option for the Category, enter “Today:” mmm d (make sure you add single quotes around “Today:”) into the “Type:” field, and click “OK.”

 Once you have done that, here’s how that column should look:

 10. Finally, create a column named “Today’s Date (Helper)” (K4), enter “0.1” into K5, and copy the value into the rest of the cells (K6:K11).